kunal-ai/Comparative-Statements/README.md

 # Comparative-Statements
-This is a Comparative Statement made using Bootstrap.
+This is a Comparative Statement used in a Procurement Process, made using Bootstrap.